-This 8-part series is about investing in stocks.
+This 8-part series about investing in stocks is for beginners who want to learn how to invest.
 The first lesson to learn from market history is to have realistic market expectations.
 This outstanding video series was produced by SensibleInvesting.tv.
 I have created a summary and transcript to help you find spots that interest you and make the best use of your time.

 Summary of video: Lessons From Stock Market History Pt.2: market expectations

 NEXT STEPS: Watch the 8-part series Lessons from Stock Market History

 - Part 2: market expectations (video)

 - Part 5: keep investing simple (video)